annahedstroem/MetaQuantus/README.md

 ## Getting started

 Please see [
-Tutorial-Getting-Started-with-MetaQuantus.ipynb](anonymous) under tutorials/ folder to run code similar to this example.
-Note that [PyTorch](https://pytorch.org/) framework and the XAI evalaution library [Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus) is needed to run MetaQuantus.
+Tutorial-Getting-Started-with-MetaQuantus.ipynb](anonymous) under `tutorials/` folder to run code similar to the example given above.
+Note that [PyTorch](https://pytorch.org/) framework and the XAI evalaution library [Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus) is needed to run `MetaQuantus`.

 ## Reproduce the experiments

 To reproduce the results of this paper, you will need to follow these steps:

-1. **Dataset Generation**: Run the notebook [ Tutorial-Data-Generation-Experiments.ipynb](anonymous) to generate the necessary data for the analysis.
-This notebook will guide you through the process of downloading and preprocessing the data.
-Make sure to follow the instructions carefully and to have all the necessary packages installed.
+1. **Dataset Generation**: Run the notebook [ Tutorial-Data-Generation-Experiments.ipynb](anonymous) to generate the necessary data for the experiments.
+This notebook will guide you through the process of downloading and preprocessing the data in order to save it to approriate test sets.

-2. **Results Analysis**: Once the data generation step is complete, run the [Tutorial-Reproduce-Experiments.ipynb](anonymous) to produce and analyse the results.
-In the notebook, we reference to different python files which allows you to run different experiments.
-These files are located in the scripts/ folder.
-Ensure to have GPUs enabled at this stage as this will speed up computation considerably.
-Also, make sure to adjust local path so that approriate files can be retrieved including having all the necessary packages installed.
+2. **Results Analysis**: Once the dataset generation step is complete, run the [Tutorial-Reproduce-Experiments.ipynb](anonymous) to produce and analyse the results.
+Inside the notebook, for each experiment, we will describe which python scripts to run in order to produce the results.
+All these python files are located in the `scripts/` folder.
 Please note that the results may slightly vary depending on the random seed and other hyperparameters, but the overall trends and conclusions should remain the same.

+For both steps, make sure to adjust local paths so that the approriate files can be retrieved including having all the necessary packages installed.
+Ensure to have GPUs enabled throughout the computing as this will speed up the experimentation considerably.

 <details>
-<summary><b><big>More details on how to run the scripts.</big></b></summary>
+<summary><b><big>More details on how to run the scripts for step 2.</big></b></summary>

 In the second step, you have to run the python scripts for the respective experiment as listed below (it is also referenced in the notebook).
 Feel free to change the hyperparameters if you want to run similar experiments on other explanation methods, datasets or models.